evidence-dev/evidence/sites/docs/pages/deployment/github-pages/index.md

 1. Adjust the [base path](/deployment/base-paths) for your app to match the name of your GitHub repository.
     - If your repo is stored at `https://github.com/username/my-evidence-app`, your base path should be `/my-evidence-app`.
+1. Add secrets to your GitHub repo: Settings > Secrets and variables > Actions
+    - With your Evidence dev server running, go to the <a href=http://localhost:3000/settings#deploy target="_blank" class="markdown">settings page</a> and copy each of the environment variables
+    - Alternatively, you can find credentials in `connection.options.yaml` files in your `/sources/your_source` directory.
+The key format used should be `EVIDENCE_SOURCE__[your_source]__[option_name]` (Note the casing matches your source names, and the double underscores).
+Note that the values are base64 encoded, and will need to be decoded.
 1. From your GitHub repository, click the **Settings** tab, and then click **Pages** in the Code and automation section.
 1. Under **Source**, select **GitHub Actions**
 1. Directly underneath, where it says "Use a suggested workflow, browse all workflows or create your own", click **Create your own**, and use the following workflow file, naming it `deploy.yml` or similar.
     ```yaml
     name: Deploy to GitHub Pages